How Much Do Concrete Steps Cost in 2025?

 • Existing steps have been repaired multiple times

-• Clearing debris and vegetation from the area to reduce preparation time.
+• Clearing debris and vegetation from the area reduces preparation time for your pro.

 • Obtaining quotes from multiple professionals to find competitive pricing.

-• Choosing precast concrete, which is typically more affordable than poured-in-place options.
+• Choosing precast concrete, which is more wallet-friendly than poured-in-place options.

 If you have existing steps, consider whether repair or replacement is more cost-effective.
-While repairs are usually less expensive upfront, extensive damage may make replacement more economical in the long run.
+While repairs are less expensive up front, extensive damage can make replacement more economical in the long run.

 How HomeAdvisor Gets Its Cost Data